zPookiePie/angular_best-games-in-pixel-art/README.en.md

 </p>

 # 🎮 PixelArt Games Blog
 An interactive blog about the best pixel art games!
-This project was developed using Angular and was inspired by the project taught during the Decola Tech 2025 bootcamp by DIO.
+This project was developed using Angular and was inspired by the project taught during the Decola Tech 2025 bootcamp by <a href="https://web.dio.me/home">DIO</a>.
 It was also one of the challenges proposed during the bootcamp.
 The blog showcases amazing games with a refined pixel art style, offering an informative and responsive experience for pixel game enthusiasts. 🕹️✨

 ## 📌 Main Features:
 - Game List: Displays a collection of top pixel art games with images, descriptions, and ratings.